Hans Lischka

 Hans Lischka (born July 26, 1943) is an Austrian computational theoretical chemist specialized on development and application of multireference methods for the study of molecular excited states.
 He is the main developer of the software package Columbus for ab initio multireference calculations and co-developer of the Newton-X program.

-Biography
+Biography, education and career

-Hans Lischka was born in Vienna, in 1943, and studied Chemistry at the University of Vienna, where he earned a Ph.D. in 1969, being supervised by Gerhard Derflinger.
-He was a postdoc with Werner Kutzelnigg in Karlsruhe in 1972-1973 and got his habilitation in theoretical chemistry in 1976.
+Hans Lischka was born in Vienna, in 1943, and studied chemistry at the University of Vienna, where he earned a Ph.D. in 1969, being supervised by Gerhard Derflinger.
+He was a postdoc with Werner Kutzelnigg at the University of Karlsruhe in 1972-1973 and got his habilitation in theoretical chemistry in 1976.

-In 1980, he was a visiting professor with Isaiah Shavitt at the Ohio State University, where he started the development of a set of codes for multireference calculations in collaboration with Ron Shepard, Frank Brown, and Russel Pitzer.
+In 1980, he was a visiting professor with Isaiah Shavitt at the Ohio State University, where he started the development of a set of codes for multireference calculations in collaboration with Ron Shepard, Frank Brown, and Russell M. Pitzer.
 This set of programs later became the Columbus system.
-Hans Lischka became a professor of Theoretical Chemistry at the University of Vienna also in 1980.
+Hans Lischka became a professor of theoretical chemistry at the University of Vienna also in 1980.

-Between 2011 and 2015, Hans Lischka was a research professor at Texas Tech University, Lubbock, Texas.
-Since November 2015, he is a professor at the School of Pharmaceutical Sciences, Tianjin University, Tianjin, China.
+Between 2011 and 2015, Hans Lischka was a research professor at Texas Tech University in Lubbock, Texas.
+In 2015, he took a position as professor at the School of Pharmaceutical Sciences, Tianjin University in Tianjin, China.

+In addition to his academic work, Lischka has served as the director of the Institute for Theoretical Chemistry and Radiation Chemistry of the University of Vienna (1992–1996), head of the section Vienna, Lower Austria and Burgenland of the Austrian Chemical Society (1993–1995) and vice director of the Institute for Theoretical Chemistry and Structural Biology (2000–2004).